Cassie Lang: Film

 Cassie Lang as she appeared in the MCU films: Abby Ryder Fortson (left) as a child in Ant-Man and Ant-Man and the Wasp, Emma Fuhrmann (middle) as a teenager in Avengers: Endgame and Kathryn Newton (right) as a young adult in Ant-Man and the Wasp: Quantumania.

 Cassandra "Cassie" Lang appears in the Marvel Cinematic Universe (MCU) films Ant-Man (2015), Ant-Man and the Wasp (2018), Avengers: Endgame (2019), and Ant-Man and the Wasp: Quantumania (2023), portrayed by Abby Ryder Fortson as a child, Emma Fuhrmann as a teenager, and Kathryn Newton as a young adult.
+Newton will reprise the role in Avengers: Doomsday (2026).